Particular/docs.particular.net/persistence/ravendb/outbox_cleanup_raven_[7,).partial.md

 snippet: OutboxRavendBDisableCleanup

+> [!WARNING]
-WARN: If document expiration is not used when operating in [multi-tenant mode](/persistence/ravendb/#multi-tenant-support), cleanup must be handled manually, since NServiceBus is unaware of the databases in use.
+> If document expiration is not used when operating in [multi-tenant mode](/persistence/ravendb/#multi-tenant-support), cleanup must be handled manually, since NServiceBus is unaware of the databases in use.